redis/docs/content/commands/hsetf/index.md

   \ FVS count field value [field value ...]"
 title: HSETF
 ---
-For each specified field value pair, set the field to the specified value and optionally set the field's remaining TTL (time to live) or its UNIX expiration timestamp in seconds or milliseconds since Unix epoch.
+For each specified field-value pair, set the field to the specified value and optionally set the field's remaining TTL (time to live) or its Unix expiration timestamp in seconds or milliseconds since Unix epoch.
 Optionally create the key and/or fields if they don't already exist.

 Note: this command cannot set the expiration time of the hash key itself.